lochbika/celltrack_old/README.md

 # celltrack

 **This repository has moved to a different location.
-To obtain the latest source code, please contact the owner!**
+There will be sporadic updates here, but to obtain the latest source code, go to https://git.kailua.nl/kai/celltrack.**

 celltrack is software that finds continuous cells in 2D fields and tracks them in time.
 The primary use case is rain cell tracking.